 ISUtrecht has a personalised approach to learning, and this is achieved through our communicative and proactive staff and a well-designed support structure.

 Admission to ISUtrecht is inclusive and we admit students with mild to moderate learning needs, in such cases that the school feels confident that it can provide optimally for the student’s care and education, without negatively impacting the safety or learning experience of other enrolled students.
-Once a student is accepted to the school, the staff are committed to guide and assist the student with any learning difficulties, to ensure equal access to the curriculum.
+Once a student is accepted to the school, the staff are committed to guide and assist the student with any learning difficulties, where possible, to ensure equal access to the curriculum.
 For more information, please view the Learning Support Policy at the bottom of this page.

-The support structure is designed to provide proper supervision to students with learning and medical needs.
-Primary Student Support Coordinator (SSC), Nicole Boerma, frequently meets with support assistants and classroom teachers meet frequently and ensure the school has a responsive approach to individual students.
+The support structure is designed to provide support to students with learning, socio-emotional and medical needs.
+Primary Student Support Coordinator (SSC), Nicole Boerma, frequently meets with support assistants and classroom teachers, ensuring the school has a responsive approach to individual students.

 The SSC endeavours to monitor and support students with difficulties.
 This role includes:

 - Overseeing all support (learning, socio-emotional and medical needs) within the school

-- supporting mentors and teachers in helping students with more complex issues
+- Supporting teachers in helping students with more complex issues

 The SSC is linked to many outside school services (professionals, Dutch agencies) to support the students.
-Additionally, the SSC is linked to a school counsellor as the school’s specialist advisor.
+Additionally, the SSC is linked to a school counsellor, who is the school’s specialist advisor.
 The school counsellor advises the SSC, advises on testing procedures and also prepares recommendations for support.

 If parents have any general questions regarding their child’s progress, the classroom teacher would be the initial contact person.